When it comes to the construction and operations of our system, there are important steps we are taking to maximize safety.

 - PHMSA requires that any pipeline must have at least a one-foot clearance from the pipe and other underground structures.
 Summit Carbon Solutions will have two feet as our standard practice, with the exception of drain tile.

 - Summit Carbon Solutions selected a route that maximizes distance from structures, especially dwellings.
 PHMSA requires 50-foot setbacks from existing dwellings.
-Wherever possible, Summit Carbon Solutions will have a standard setback of 250 feet.

 - Summit Carbon Solutions will maintain an operations center in Ames that will monitor the system 24 hours a day, seven days a week, 365 days a year including all holidays.
 This control center, which will include the latest in leak detection technologies, will automatically alert our operators of any change in pressures or flows and provide us with the ability to shut the system down rapidly in the unlikely event of a loss of containment.